mitranim/wordplay/readme.md

 sucksexsful (lewd way to the top)

-illeggal (her legs are too good, should be outlawed)
+illeggal (gal's legs too good, should be outlawed)

 dencity (population clustering)